laul7klau/kubernetes-aws/bigip-ctrl-ingress/ingressLink/README.md

    ``./create-nginx-ingress.sh``
    OR simply copy and paste the commands in the script all together.

-## Modify existing BIG-IP Container Ingress Service.
+## Create F5 Ingress Link
 For F5 Ingress link, the BIG-IP CIS must run in Custom Resource Mode, CRD mode.
-1. Delete the AS3 and BIG-IP CIS created previously in the parent [bigip-ctrl-ingress]directory(https://github.com/laul7klau/kubernetes-aws/tree/main/bigip-ctrl-ingress).
-And make a new copy of the cis-deployment file for F5 Ingresslink.
+1. Make a new copy of the cis-deployment file for F5 Ingresslink.
 ``cp cis-deployment.yaml cis-ingresslink-deployment.yaml``
 ``wget https://raw.githubusercontent.com/laul7klau/kubernetes-aws/main/bigip-ctrl-ingress/ingressLink/config/ingresslink.yaml``